nmeri17/suphle-docs/src/docs/v1/events/index.md

 There is a recommended safety trait, `EmitProxy`, that prevents emittors from falsely emitting events using the name of other classes
 // show usage

+However, using it will preclude you from binding listeners to an interface, if you have the need to do so

+**
+Event handlers receive emitted payload as-is–without meta information such as the emitting instance etc. For this reason, suphle doesn't interfere by enforcing payload type.
+The emitter must document what type its consumers are expected to adhere to